HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

 site looks while navigating around.
 Only one website can be browsed at a time.

 In contrast to PhantomJS based web browser, SlimerJS based web browser is more capable of rendering very modern websites, even Google Maps and YouTube.
-However, SlimerJS based web browsers rely on Docker container runtime, which may not be available if your hosting environment does not offer Docker daemon control (e.g. Windows Subsystem For Linux, AWS FarGate).
+However, SlimerJS based web browsers rely on Docker container runtime or supplement applications for Windows, which may not be available in your server hosting environment (e.g. Windows Subsystem For Linux, AWS FarGate).

 ## Configuration
 Under JSON object `Features`, construct a JSON object called `BrowserPhantomJS` and its inner object `Browsers` that has